Nilachal-QIQMB/Effects-of-Measurements-in-Z2-gauge-theory-/README.md

-# Effects-of-Measurements-in-Z2-gauge-theory-
+# Effects-of-Monitoring-in-Z2-gauge-theory-

-In this project, we have  studied the effects of measurements on enatnglement entropy for a 1+1D Z2 lattice gauge theory.
-We have studied the dyanamics of the entanglement entropy  while measuring different phsysical observables-electric flux, particle-antiparticle number and (non-local) extended observables
+In this project, we have studied the post-selected filtering dynamics in a 1+1D Z2 lattice gauge theory.
+We have computed entanglement entropy while incorporating different physical observables-electric flux, particle-antiparticle number and extended local observables in the filtering term.
+We have also studied  the saturation of entanglement entropy in the strong and weak coupling regime.